yevster/weblogic-on-azure/simple/README.md

    * Go to the 'Servers' panel, secondary click.
 Select New -> Server
    * Select Oracle -> Oracle WebLogic Server Tools.
 Click next.
 Accept the license agreement, click 'Finish'.
 Eclipse may ask to be restarted.
 If so, comply with the request.
 * You will now connect Eclipse to your remote WebLogic server.
-   * go to the 'Servers' panel again, secondary click.
-      * Select New -> Server -> Oracle -> Oracle WebLogic Server.
-      * Choose the defaults and hit 'Next'.
-      * Enter where you have WebLogic installed.
-Even though the dialog says "WebLogic home" you may have to enter the full path to the `wlserver` directory within the `Oracle_Home` directory.
-      * Enter where the Oracle JDK is installed.
-Click next.
-      * For the domain directory, hit Create -> Create Domain.
-      * For the domain name, specify 'domain1'.
-Hit 'Finish' to add the new server to Eclipse.
-If Eclipse asks to create a master password hint, do so.
-Consider using `<your suffix>` for the questions and answers.
 * Go to the 'Servers' panel, secondary click.
 Select New -> Server -> Oracle -> Oracle WebLogic Server.
 * For "Server's host name" use the hostname `<admin server DNS name>`.
 * Click next.